 32.13 Recall

 The Employer will maintain a layoff list for each job classification.
 Permanent employees who are laid off may have their names placed on the layoff list for the job classification from which they were laid off or bumped.
 Additionally, employees may request to have their names placed on the appropriate layoff list for other job classifications in which they have held permanent status, provided they were not demoted for cause from the classification in the last six (6) years.
 An employee’s name will remain on the layoff list for three (3) years from the effective date of their layoff or until they resign or retire from employment with the Employer.
+An employee will also be removed from the layoff list once they accept the Employer’s offer of employment within the same job classification from which they were laid off.

 When a vacancy occurs within the Employer and where there are names on a layoff list, the Employer will consider all of the laid-off employees in accordance with Article 4, Hiring and Appointments, who have the skills and abilities to perform the duties of the position to be filled.